Monday, 17 July 2023

 and The Five Carved Wooden Busts.

-Two of John wood dated 1754 and 1767,
+Two of John Wood dated 1754 and 1767,

 a bust of his brother William Wood dated 1767,

-John Wood's son, the Maryport Shipbuilder Kelsick Wood,
+a bust of John Wood's son, the Maryport Shipbuilder Kelsick Wood,

 and one of the son of Kelsick - the unfortunate Wilton Wood II who died in the coach crash.